 26. Results of the election shall be declared by the Returning Officer when the count for each post has been successfully completed.

 By-Elections and Co-Options

-- 27. The President shall determine if and when a minor by-election should be called, - 27.27.1.
-If appropriate, By-Elections shall be held at an Extraordinary General-Meeting and in accordance with these Bye-Laws as though they were ordinary Minor Elections.
+27. By-Elections shall be held at an Extraordinary General Meeting and in accordance with these Bye-Laws as though they were ordinary Minor Elections.